How to Build a ‘Google CRM’ for Real Estate Agents (Free & Simple)

 | Data Access | Requires internet access and login | Works on any device with the Sheets App |

-| Learning Curve | Days of onboarding | Minutes (You already use Google) |
+| Learning Curve | Days of onboarding and training | Minutes (You already use Google) |

 By taking the time to build this structure, you create a powerful, flexible, and perfectly tailored system that is the ultimate free and simple alternative to managing your valuable real estate relationships.